Apron Conveyor Manufacturer in India

 Mining Project — ROM Coal Handling

-Run-of-mine coal at 22° inclination from feeder to primary crusher — belt conveyor was slipping on the incline at high tonnage during monsoon season.
+Run-of-mine coal at 22° inclination from feeder to primary crusher — the belt conveyor was slipping on the incline at high tonnage during monsoon season.
 Deep-flanged apron conveyor with VFD drive installed.

-- Zero incline slip events since installation — including monsoon season
+- Zero incline slip events since installation, including monsoon season

 - ROM capacity achieved: 850 TPH design at 22° inclination